tryingbiomedeng/rock-paper-scissors-game/README.md

-# Intro to Programming
+# Programming fundamentals

-This repository contains instructions and (where applicable) start code for exercises in the **Intro to Programming** module.
+This repository contains instructions and (where applicable) start code for exercises in the **Programming fundamentals** module.

 ## Set-up